Grumman E-2 Hawkeye: US Navy

+In 2025, several E-2D Hawkeyes from the USS Gerald Ford were deployed north of Curacao and Aruba in the Caribbean flying at 22,000 ft on 12 to 13 December 2025.

 Other operators

 E-2 Hawkeyes have been sold by the U.S. Federal Government under Foreign Military Sales (FMS) procedures to the armed forces of Egypt, France, Israel, Japan, Singapore and Taiwan.

 Egypt

-Egypt purchased five E-2C Hawkeyes, that entered service in 1987 and were upgraded to Hawkeye 2000 standard.
-One additional upgraded E-2C was purchased.
+Egypt purchased five E-2C Hawkeyes that entered service in 1987 and were later upgraded to Hawkeye 2000 standard.
+One more upgraded E-2C was purchased afterward.
 The first upgraded aircraft was delivered in March 2003 and deliveries were concluded in late 2008.
 Egypt requested two additional excess E-2C aircraft in October 2007; deliveries began in 2010.
 They all operate in 601 AEW Brigade, Cairo-West.

 Egypt used the E-2C Hawkeye in a bombing operation in 2015 against ISIL in Libya.